wp-plugins/tidio-live-chat/readme.txt

 == Description ==

-Meet Tidio Live Chat - a totally free chat for your website.
-No logging in, no signing up - integrates with your website in less than 20 seconds

 Do you need a simple and functional Chat for your website?
 We are pleased to present you with Tidio Live Chat - amazingly easy to use live chat, thanks to which it won’t be hard for you to: